pbersiczuehlke/azure-petstore/workshop/02_azure_setup/README.md

 az account set -s <subscription_id>
 ```

-## Creating a VNet
+## Using the provided VNet
 Due to the security setup, we are not allowed to expose any services to the internet.
 This is enforced via Policies.
 Therefore, we would fail to create any resources that are directly exposed to the internet.
-To still then be able to create resources, we will create a VNet into which we will deploy our services.
+To still then be able to create resources, we will deploy into an already existing VNet.
-Later we will then set up the connection between this VNet and the corporate network to directly connect to the
-deployed services and the container registry from the corporate network.
-TODO: How exactly will this connection work?

-To create a VNet:
+This VNet is connected to the corporate network and the services on it are available through the provided VMs.

+To use the provided VNet we need to create subnets on it for our team:
 1. Navigate to the Portal, type 'Virtual networks' into the search bar
-2. Click '+ Create'
-3. Choose a Resource Group that your team has been assigned
-4. Give it a name: 'vnet-petstore'
-5. Go to 'IP addresses'
-6. Change default subnet to 'sn-ca' and set the size to '/23'
+2. Select the provided VNet
+3. On the left-hand side select Settings -> Subnets -> + Subnet
+4. Change the name to `sn-<teamname>` & accept all other default (make sure the Size is set to /24)
-7. Click '+ Add a subnet'
+5. Click Add
-8. Set name 'sn-acr' & click 'Add'
-9. Click 'Tags' and add a tag with Name 'team' and Value '\<your team name\>'
-10. Create it

 ## Creating the Azure Container Registry
+Docker images need to be stored somewhere before they are used.
+For this purpose Azure provides the Azure Container Registry (ACR).
-We will use the Azure Portal to create the Azure Container Registry (ACR).
+We will use the Azure Portal to create the ACR.
 1. Navigate to the Portal, type 'Container Registries' into the search bar.
 2. Click '+ Create'
 3. Choose a Resource Group that your team has been assigned
-4. Give it a name: 'acrteam\<X\>petshop' where \<X\> is your team name
+4. Give it a name: `<teamname>petstore`
 5. Location: 'Switzerland North'
 6. Pricing plan: 'Premium'
 7. Click: 'Next: Networking >'
 8. Select: 'Private access'
 9. Click: 'Create a private endpoint connection'
-10. Name: 'pe-acr-petshop' explanation: pe = private endpoint, acr = azure container registry
+10. Name: 'pe-acr' explanation: pe = private endpoint, acr = azure container registry
-11. Virtual Network: 'vnet-petstore'
+11. Virtual Network: provided one
-12. Subnet: 'sn-acr'
+12. Subnet: 'sn-<teamname>'
 13. Click: 'OK'
 14. Next, Next
 15. Add a tag.
 Name team, value <your team name>